zimfw/zimfw/modules/git/README.md

 Provides nice git aliases and functions.

+Also provides functions necessary for many prompts.

-Many thanks to [Sorin Ionescu](https://github.com/sorin-ionescu) for these.
+Many thanks to [Sorin Ionescu](https://github.com/sorin-ionescu) for the excellent aliases.

 Aliases
 -------